Does having sex increase testosterone? The truth about bedroom habits and hormone levels

 The ejaculatory spike

-However, this spike is quickly counteracted by other hormones.
+However, this moment is quickly shaped by other hormones.
 Orgasm releases a flood of prolactin, a hormone that promotes relaxation and the refractory period (the recovery time before you can get an erection again).[2]
-Prolactin naturally suppresses dopamine and testosterone temporarily to enforce recovery.
-This is why the testosterone boost from sex does not last; the body’s own recovery mechanism dampens it.
+Prolactin can suppress dopamine and influence the hypothalamic-pituitary-testicular axis temporarily, which helps explain why any testosterone bump from sex does not last; the body’s own recovery mechanisms dampen it.

 The abstinence effect

 The concept of “No Fap” or semen retention implies that avoiding sex increases testosterone indefinitely.
 Scientific data paints a different picture.
-A pivotal study demonstrated that serum testosterone concentrations increased significantly during the first week of abstinence, reaching a peak of 145% of baseline on day seven.[3]
+One frequently cited study reported that serum testosterone concentrations increased during the first week of abstinence and peaked at about 145% of baseline on day seven.[3]

 However, this is not a linear climb.
 After day seven, levels were shown to fluctuate or return closer to baseline.
 The body detects that the high levels of circulating androgens are not being “used” for reproduction, and through negative feedback loops, it downregulates production to maintain homeostasis.
 Abstinence may provide a short-term physiological peak, but it is not a viable long-term strategy for treating hypogonadism.